szczyglis-dev/py-gpt/docs/source/attachments.rst

 .. tip::
    Project-wide attachment sharing is optional.
-Enable ``Settings -> Files and attachments -> Make attachments available in the whole project`` to make attachments added in one chat available to all chats in the same project.
+Enable ``Settings -> Files and attachments -> General -> Make attachments available in the whole project`` to make attachments added in one chat available to all chats in the same project.
 The option is disabled by default; when disabled, attachments remain available only in the chat where they were added.

 .. image:: images/v2_file_input.png
    :width: 800